-APRIL SFM Policy 2.0 Implementation - Draft Action Plans Non Conformities October 2017 Indicator I.b Indicator III.c Non Conformance #1 During 2016 PT RAPP planted 608 ha of previously encroached area, recovered from within the Dayun block of Pelalawan concession that had been previously cleared but not planted.
-The MoEF issued an administrative sanction 09 March 2017 ordering the removal of the newly planted Acacia trees and closing of new canals.
+APRIL SFM Policy 2.0 Implementation - Draft Action Plans Non Conformities October 2017 Indicator I.b Indicator III.c # of Ha developed by category Total Ha developed on peatland Non Conformance #1 During 2016 PT RAPP planted 608 ha of previously encroached area, recovered from within the Day concession that had been previously cleared but not planted.
+The MoEF issued an administrative say ordering the removal of the newly planted Acacia trees and closing of new canals.
 APRIL Action Plan(s) - COMPLETED APRIL completed all requested actions by the MoEF by the end of May 2017 and have updated its operational interpretation of the new peatland regulations.
 APRIL reported this incident in advance of the Interim Assurance Review to KPMG PRI.
 Timeframe: Already Complete.
 APRIL Root cause analysis N/A KPMG PRI review of Action Plan Completed in June 2017

-APRIL SFM Policy 2.0 Implementation - Draft Action Plans Opportunities for Improvement October 2017 Performance Indicator Data Reporting Limitations There is a clear difference noted between the quality of Supply Partner data and PT RAPP data associated with SFMP2.0 performance indicators, specifically those indicators addressing community and employee grievances.
-There is opportunity to improve the quality of supply partner data through the supplier monitoring program developed to assess SFMP2.0 conformance.
-APRIL Action Plan(s) Review data requirements to assess SFMP2.0 conformance.
+APRIL SFM Policy 2.0 Implementation - Draft Action Plans Opportunities for Improvement October 2017 Performance Indicator Data Reporting Limitations Opportunity for Improvement #1 APRIL Action Plan(s) Review data requirements to assess SFMP2.0 conformance.
 Develop appropriate data management and reporting standards.
 Socialize to all Suppliers.
 Re-enforce implementation of the data management and reporting standards with all Suppliers.
 Timeframe 30-Sept-18 APRIL Root cause analysis Inconsistent Supply Partner data collection and reporting; historically less intensive than APRIL processes.
 Need to continue building Supply Partners' understanding of policy compliance monitoring and transparency to stakeholders through continuous engagement.
 KPMG PRI review of Action Plan Accepted - October 2018

-Indicator I.b Indicator III.c # of Ha developed by category Total Ha developed on peatland Opportunity for Improvement #2 In light of significant recent changes in Peatland regulations in Indonesia and the risk that these could lead to regulatory non-compliance by Suppliers, there is an opportunity for APRIL to develop and socialize detailed operational interpretations of the new regulatory requirements.
-APRIL Action Plan(s) Develop more detailed operational interpretations of the requirements Socialize to Indonesian suppliers on Peatland, and Monitor the implementation of the regulations by Supplier Timeframe 31-Sept-18 APRIL Root cause analysis There have been several new peatland regulations enacted by the government since December 2016 and many companies needed time to clarify their understanding of these, particularly in relation to earlier government regulations that are in force, and also to ensure correct operational interpretations.
+Indicator I.b Indicator III.c # of Ha developed by category Total Ha developed on peatland Opportunity for Improvement #2 In light of significant recent changes in Peatland regulations in Indonesia and the risk that these could l compliance by Suppliers, there is an opportunity for APRIL to develop and socialize detailed operational new regulatory requirements.
+APRIL Action Plan(s) 1.
+Develop more detailed operational interpretations of the requirementsTimeframe2.
+Socialize to Indonesian suppliers on Peatland, and31-Sept-183.
+Monitor the implementation of the regulations by Supplier31-Sept-18 APRIL Root cause analysis There have been several new peatland regulations enacted by the government since December 2016 and many companies needed time to clarify their understanding of these, particularly in relation to earlier government regulations that are in force, and also to ensure correct operational interpretations.
 KPMG PRI review of Action Plan Accepted - October 2018 Opportunity for Improvement #3 The Land Cover Change (LCC) monitoring system is receiving insufficient feedback from the field verification process following the circulation of LCC reports to provide confidence in the effectiveness of the system.
 There is opportunity for APRIL to determine how to work with incomplete data to manage risk and assess conformance with SFMP2.0 APRIL Action Plan(s) Analyze the data to determine location(s) of insufficient feedback Re-socialize the field verification component with the Suppliers not responding in a timely manner Develop alternate methods to confirm compliance with SFMP2.0 Implement those methods and measure effectiveness; provide feedback to senior management Time Frame 31-Sept-18 APRIL Root cause analysis Need to continue building suppliers' understanding of policy compliance monitoring and transparency to stakeholders through continuous engagement.
 KPMG PRI review of Action Plan Accepted - October 2018